SM10/proxy-rabbit/README.md

 session_last_act

 Message Master table.
-This table will manage all the tables related to messages: id table_name user_one (foreign key mapped to user table) user_two (foreign key mapped to user table)
+This table will manage all the tables related to messages: room_id (primary key) user_one (foreign key mapped to user table) user_two (foreign key mapped to user table)

 Message Table Sample.
-A new table will be generated each time a user messages someone they have not messaged before. id from (foreign key mapped to user.id on user table) two (foreign key mapped to user.id on user table) message timestamp
+A new table will be generated each time a user messages someone they have not messaged before. id room_id (foreign key mapped to message master table's primary key) from (foreign key mapped to user.id on user table) to (foreign key mapped to user.id on user table) message timestamp